Does quantum mechanics require "conspiracy"?: The Puzzle

-Theorem \ref{thm:main} and Corollary \ref{thm:SI} poses a puzzle for some common sense beliefs about quantum mechanics and about the possibility of having reliable records of the past events.
-In Sec. \sref{s:counterexample} I will try to make progress towards the resolution of this puzzle and to address Challenge \ref{challenge:no_input_from_evol}.
+Theorem \ref{thm:main} and Corollary \ref{thm:SI} pose a puzzle for some common-sense beliefs about quantum mechanics and about the possibility of having reliable records of past events.
+In Section \sref{s:counterexample}, I will try to make progress toward the resolution of this puzzle and address Challenge \ref{challenge:no_input_from_evol}.

-\section{A counterexample?}
+\section{A Counterexample?}

 Let us try to address Challenge \ref{challenge:no_input_from_evol} by building a model.